 So if your audience has a significant number of users from non-English-speaking countries, consider localizing your site or app content along with your notifications.
 There are many online translation service providers listed on sites like PeoplePerHour, HubStaff Talent, Guru, Fiverr, and Upwork.

-Push Notification Tip #8: Add images to your push notifications
+Golden Tip #8: Add images

 When you add visuals to your content, it increases the persuasive appeal of your notifications thereby increasing the chances of the user engaging with it.